mudspringhiker/mudspringhiker/README.md

 I'm a support engineer for products deployed on Openshift and Kubernetes.

-Always learning something on Linux, K8S, and Openshift.
+Always learning about Linux, K8S, and Openshift.

 Knitting sometimes.